sap-tutorials/sap-build-process-automation/tutorials/spa-academy-run-salesorderprocess/spa-academy-run-salesorderprocess.md

   - How to view the Triggers.
   - How to trigger the process with API Trigger.
   - How to access the tasks in Inbox of SAP Build Lobby.
+  - How to retrieve the sample project from the Store.

 ---